acend/website-hugo/site/content/en/trainings/ansible.md

 # Trainingsinhalt
 trainingsinhalt:
     title : "Content"
-    text : "Our training sessions consist of varied presentations and hands-on labs to convey their content in an exciting way.\n\n
+    text : "Our training sessions consist of varied presentations and hands-on labs to convey their content in an exciting way.\n
 We are also happy to refer to your infrastructure in consultation.
 If further content is required, we can make adjustments at your request."

     liste1: